Note: This archive may include graphic documentation of violence and harm. Learn more

 Where material enters the pipeline

-subgraph tel [Telegram ecosystem]
+subgraph tel [Telegram]

 end

-subgraph mem [Structured memorial feeds]
+subgraph mem [Memorial feeds]

 end

-subgraph cross [Social and open web harvest]
+subgraph cross [Social and web]

 end